For a community to be truly special, everyone needs to feel welcome there.

 We emphasize research-based best practices in the classroom, holding professional development colloquia on research about recruiting and retaining diverse students.
 We also host weekly seminars for faculty and instructors who teach first- and second-year students, as well as hold AI workshops that promote inclusivity in the classroom and lab environments.

-The School of Informatics and Computing is a community of diverse faculty, students, and staff from a wide range of cultures, nationalities, races, and social backgrounds.
+The School of Informatics, Computing, and Engineering is a community of diverse faculty, students, and staff from a wide range of cultures, nationalities, races, and social backgrounds.
 We are committed to maintaining an environment of inclusiveness and respect.
-SoIC will respond vigorously to protect against any behavior from or towards members of its community that fosters intolerance or marginalization of other people.
+SICE will respond vigorously to protect against any behavior from or towards members of its community that fosters intolerance or marginalization of other people.